Before we start let’s have a look at the stats from 2015 to 2020, how fast the internet population is growing in India.

 My favourite place to buy domains is Namecheap.com.

 And I can vouch for them since I have used their services myself.
-Currently using A2Hosting.
+And FYI, Bloggingventure.com is currently hosted on A2Hosting.

 You can follow the special links below to get a huge discount on my recommended Hosting Providers: